Buried Alive 1990

 Fast forward ten years and the girls have become women.
 No one is sure what happened to Jeremy (the unfortunate kid from the prologue) as he disappeared after that dance.
 It’s close to Valentine’s Day and they each receive a card signed with a poetic threat to their lives.
 They soon begin to take them seriously when Shelly is found with her throat sliced.
 Before long a mysterious masked madman stalks each of them leaving Kate and her boyfriend Adam (David Boreanaz) to work out that she’s next on the psycho’s list…

 From the off, Valentine certainly looks the business.
 The healthy production values have been put to good use and the photography is sharp and confident in places.
 The director shows some real creativity in some of his twisting shots and I liked how he managed to keep the energy rampant for the first half an hour of the feature.
 At times, I really felt like I had been transported back to the eighties and I enjoyed the attempts to camp the tone up enough to align the film more closely with its stalk and slash forefathers.
-Parody is nothing new for these titles after Kevin Williamson, but Blanks demonstrates a fondness for the category and has fun with the trademarks
+Parody is nothing new for these titles after Kevin Williamson, but Blanks demonstrates a fondness for the category and has fun with the trademarks instead of mocking them.

 Cupid certainly missed when he fired the arrow of fortune toward this bleeding heart…